Does modern life ever feel excruciatingly flat to you? A bleak landscape devoid of layers, rhythm, interest, texture?

 - Ritual drama

 The important thing to understand about rituals is that they are not limited to very big, very formal events.
 Rituals can in fact be large or small, private or public, personal or social, religious or secular, uniting or dividing, conformist or rebellious.
 Funerals, weddings, presidential inaugurations, church services, baptisms, fraternal initiations, and tribal rites of passage are all rituals.
-Handshakes, dates, greetings and goodbyes, tattoos, table manners, your morning jog, and even singing the Happy Birthday song can be rituals as well.
+Handshakes, dates, morning routines, greetings and goodbyes, tattoos, table manners, your morning jog, and even singing the Happy Birthday song can be rituals as well.

 In many traditional societies, almost every aspect of life was ritualized.
 So why is there such a dearth of rituals in modern culture?